 - The student repeats a grade of "C-", "D+", "D", or "F"

-- The student changes program and only the exclusive course requirements of the former major are removed from the GPA calculation of the new curriculum’s GPA, as determined by the appropriate academic department chair.
+- The student changes program and only the exclusive course requirements of the former major are removed from the GPA calculation of the new curriculum’s GPA, as determined by the appropriate associate dean.
 Humanities and social science courses do not qualify for grade forgiveness.

 Midterm and Final Grades